m4b0/m4b0.github.io/_posts/2020-01-24-about-developer-burnout.md

 Developer burnout is only a matter of time without a plan.

-Sacrificing your health for career progress is only delaying a disaster
+Sacrificing your health for career progress is only delaying a disaster.

 Summary:
 1. It's up to you to protect yourself from being pushed too hard.